-- 1. Click the Add button in the DESTINATION window to open the DESTINATION CONFIGURATION window (Figure 34). - 2.
-Create the destination name by selecting a Category and an optional Index from the Edit Name drop boxes.
-If no index is selected, the default "00" (which is not displayed) will be used. - 3.
-Use the Move and Remove buttons to build the Selected Levels list using levels associated with the first Output Number to be used.

-4. Select the first Output Number (logical output, not physical output).
+- 1. Click the Add button in the DESTINATION window to open the DESTINATION CONFIGURATION window (Figure 30). - 2.
+Enter the Destination Name. - 3.
+Use the Move and Remove buttons to build the Selected Levels list using levels associated with the first Output Number to be used. - 4.
+Select the first Output Number (logical output, not physical output).